1. Plush Bedding

 25. Extra Towels

-Fold fresh towels and place them visibly for convenience.
+Fold fresh towels and place them where they are visible for convenience.

 26. Slippers